 You should also write down all ideas related to content–both text and images–that would work well with the design.
 Remember: webpages are fluid so there’s no “right” way to do content on your website; it should reflect your brand and be targeted at your audience.

 Need help setting up your WordPress website or blog?
-Download our FREE checklist below and follow the 9 easy steps to creating a new client-converting site.
+Get FREE access to the Build Your Business Vault and Download our FREE checklist below and follow the 9 easy steps to creating a new client-converting site.